phonklover/TickifyClone/README.md

 [Symfony](http://symfony.com) or [Yii](http://www.yiiframework.com), but if you just want to quickly create something that just works, then this script might be interesting for you.

-HUGE's simple-as-possible architecture was inspired by several conference talks, slides and articles about huge applications that - surprisingly and intentionally - go back to the basics of programming, using procedural programming, static classes, extremely simple constructs, not-totally-DRY code etc. while keeping the code extremely readable ([StackOverflow](http://www.dev-metal.com/architecture-stackoverflow/), Wikipedia, SoundCloud).
+tickify's simple-as-possible architecture was inspired by several conference talks, slides and articles about tickify applications that - surprisingly and intentionally - go back to the basics of programming, using procedural programming, static classes, extremely simple constructs, not-totally-DRY code etc. while keeping the code extremely readable ([StackOverflow](http://www.dev-metal.com/architecture-stackoverflow/), Wikipedia, SoundCloud).